JonhAlajoan/LeaderboardAndAchievements/README.md

 If this pattern is not followed while creating the achievements and stats on steam web page, the scripts won't work.
 This allows total 100 achievements (0-99).

-If you want to just unlock an achievement, after creating the achievements on the steam web page: "https://partner.steamgames.com/apps/achievements/yourSteamAPPID", use the following code to unlock the achievement:
+If you want to just unlock an achievement, after creating the achievements on the steam web page: "https://partner.steamgames.com/apps/achievements/yourSteamAPPID", use the following code to unlock the achievement whenever the criteria is met:
   ```C#
  SteamAchievements.UnlockSteamAchievement("nameOfAchievement");
   ```
-If you want to update a Steam Stat, after creating a stat and naming as the patterns above at: "https://partner.steamgames.com/apps/stats/yourSteamAPPId", use the code below:
+If you want to update a Steam Stat, after creating a stat and naming as the patterns above at: "https://partner.steamgames.com/apps/stats/yourSteamAPPId", use the code below whenever the criteria is met:
   ```C#
   //10 is the steam state value that i'm updating
  SteamAchievements.UpdateSteamStat("nameOfAchievement", 10);